| |

 Charred Feta with Homemade Pita Bread

-A great appetizer this charred feta is broiled until crispy on top and served warm with homemade pita bread.
+A great appetizer or starter, this charred feta is broiled until crispy on top and served warm with homemade pita bread.

 Ingredients